 Premier League footballer Andre Gray received a four-match ban in 2016 – for homophobic tweets he had sent out in 2012.
 Although this is an extreme example, it just goes to show the extent of our digital footprint, and the necessary precautions we should take to prevent it from damaging our professional careers.

-As you can see, it’s not nearly as far-reaching as Facebook’s settings, and for the purposes of this article, the only setting which is relevant is the very first one: Tweet privacy.
+As you can see, it’s not nearly as far-reaching as Facebook’s settings, and for this article, the only relevant setting is the very first one: Tweet privacy.

 This automatically sets your account to private and protects your past and future tweets, but it’s perhaps not an ideal option for people who still want to use the platform as normal.